Princeton-CDH/cdh-ansible/README.md

 ansible-playbook playbooks/name_of_playbook.yml
 ```

-QA playbooks should point by default to the develop branch and production playbooks (denoted by an absence of `_qa` suffix) to master.
+QA playbooks should point by default to the develop branch and production playbooks (denoted by an absence of `_qa` suffix) to main.

 To deploy a different reference (hash, tag, or branch), use the syntax: